 Relationship between the user and creator

-How the Instagram algorithm works in 2023
+How the Instagram algorithm works in 2024

 How the Instagram algorithm works for feed posts

 Most of the content a user will see on their Instagram feed is from accounts they actually follow.
-That said, some of it will be content that Instagram recommends from other accounts, as well as the occasional ads.
+That said, some of it will be content that Instagram recommends from other accounts, as well as the occasional ad.

 Instagram’s algorithms use various signals to make educated guesses about what kind of content a user will want to see.
-And knowing these signals will give you a better chance of showing up in their feed.

 Here are some signals that’ll get your content in front of an Instagram user: